 Summer ushers in a 12-week whirlwind of summer camps for children ages 5-12.
 A Summer Camp Counselor is responsible for working as part of the field team to successfully deliver summer day camp programs in service of the Schoolhouse mission.
 This position is responsible for assisting with a camp group of children, mentoring and providing feedback for CITs, communicating with Schoolhouse staff and camp parents, modeling Schoolhouse values, and ensuring the physical and emotional safety of participants.
-Summer Camp Counselors report to the Regional Program Manager in Durham, the Wake County Site Manager in Wake, or the Orange County Site Manager in Orange.
+Summer Camp Counselors report to the Program Coordinator in Durham, the Orange County Site Manager in Orange, or the Wake County Site Manager in Wake.

 A Schoolhouse of Wonder Counselor takes pride and joy in mentoring children through outdoor adventures, games, stories, and songs.
 These individuals can partner energy with patience and responsibility with fun.
 A Counselor is a mentor worth remembering and emulating.

 This position begins May 16th and runs through August 23rd.